-AHDB Dairy offers a range of products and services to assist GB dairy farmers with a variety of technical and business management issues.
-Highlighted below are some that should provide you with support to make decision for your business in these challenging times.
+AHDB Dairy offers a range of products and services to assist GB dairy farmers with a variety of technical and business management issues to provide you with support to make decision for your business in these challenging times.

 From financial templates, strategic and business planning workshops to health & welfare related topics, such as mastitis and lameness, our technical services offer evidence based, practical support and advice which has been shown to deliver positive results.

-Please contact your local Extension Officer to discuss any information or support you may need.
+Please contact your local Knowledge Exchange Officer to discuss any information or support you may need.

 Farm Business Management